 If you bought a new car for $30,000 and you still owe $25,000 on your lender, your full coverage insurance policy will pay the depreciated value of the car (let's say $22,000).

 Without gap insurance, you will still need to pay $3,000 out-of-pocket.
 If you have the gap insurance policy as an add-on to your full coverage, your insurance company will pay the remaining $3,000.

 Find the best car insurance companies that offer gap insurance coverage and get dozens of free quotes.
 You can get started, here!

 Gap insurance is very affordable insurance coverage, but you will need to buy comprehension and collision coverage first.
 If you think that at some point, you will owe more than the value of the car, it's a good idea to get gap insurance.

 You should consider gap insurance when:

 Fill out the questionnaire and let our agents help you determine if you need gap insurance coverage.
-You can do that fast and completely free, here!
+Get instant quotes tailored to your needs - fill out our short form, today!